course-dprep/IMDb-Series-Rating-Investigation/README.md

 As a next step, we have performed multiple transformations to reach our final dataset:
 - calculated the total number of episodes for each series
-- split the data into 2 datasets:
+- split the data into 2 sections:
   - long series (5+ seasons)
   - short series (2-4 seasons)
   Due to some inaccuracies with the data we have decided to exclude 1 season series.
 - filtered out the series with below 1000 votes
 - calculated the total running time of the series (in years)
 - performed necessary data cleaning tasks (removed duplicates and erroneous observations)
-- merged the data together to create 2 final datasets, for long and short series
+- merged the data together to create 2 final sections withing the dataset, for long and short series

 In the end, we were left with x observations for the long series dataset, and y for short series.